 Technically, tungsten refers to the element itself.
 Tungsten carbide refers to the alloy which is used to create rings.

-With most metals, including gold, silver, and titanium, the metal is mixed with another material to create what is known as an alloy.
-This is typically done to give the jewelry more strength, malleability, color, or other quality.
-For instance, if you were to make a ring out of 24 karat or 100% pure gold, it may dent or lose its shape from everyday activities.
-That's why you'll usually find a maximum of 22 karat gold in jewelry; that is an alloy that contains another material to make the gold practical to wear.
+For instance, pure gold is very a very soft metal.
+If you were to make a ring out of 24 karat or 100% pure gold, it would easily dent or lose its shape from everyday activities.
+That's why you'll usually find a maximum of 22 karat gold in jewelry.
+Gold jewelry is made from alloys that contains another material to make the gold practical to wear.

 Tungsten carbide is an alloy of tungsten and another metal.
 In order to shape tungsten into a piece of jewelry, it must be combined with another element.
 This is due to the extreme hardness of tungsten.
 The elements it may be combined with include chromium, nickel, niobium, and titanium, among many others.

-Many customers want to know if an alloy that contains nickel could cause an allergic reaction, because nickel is a common metal to be allergic to.
-Because the alloy contains such a small amount of nickel or other element, the ring is completely hypoallergenic and will not cause an allergic reaction on even the most sensitive skin.
+Many people want to know if an alloy that contains nickel could cause an allergic reaction because nickel is a common metal to be allergic to.
+Because the alloy contains such a small amount of nickel or other element, the ring is hypoallergenic and will not cause an allergic reaction even on sensitive skin.

 The name tungsten means heavy stone, and if you feel a tungsten ring in your hand, you'll see why!
 Tungsten is surprisingly heavy.
-It has a high-quality feel and many men and women prefer it's weight to other materials due to that fact.
+It has a high-quality feel and many men and women prefer it over other materials due to that fact.

 Besides being one of the most popular wedding band materials, tungsten is also used to make the filaments in light bulbs.
 It is also used for industrial purposes including x-rays and welding.